 - Maintain good respiratory hygiene by coughing or sneezing into your elbow or a tissue, and then disposing of tissues immediately;

-- Provide our church with your name and contact details and consent to your details being provided to the NSW Department of Health or any other third-party government department, as required to enable contact tracing procedures;
+- Should you not register via our QR code, provide our church with your name and contact details and consent to your details being provided to the NSW Department of Health or any other third-party government department, as required to enable contact tracing procedures;

 - Acknowledge that you may be asked to wait, or be refused entry, to our church in the event that the site has reached its total capacity under NSW Health social distancing requirements;